nnellans/github-workflows-guide/README.md

       # use the cancel keyword to gracefully stop a single background step
       - name: oneMoreStepName
         cancel: someBackgroundStepID

+      # use the parallel keyword as a convenient shorthand to group multiple background steps together
+      # all steps will run as background steps
+      # github will automatically wait for all background steps in the group to finish before the job moves on.
+      - parallel:
+        - name: backgroundStep1
+          run: command1
+        - name: backgroundStep2
+          run: command2
+        - name: backgroundStep3
+          run: command3

 ```
 - A maximum of 10 background steps can run concurrently in a single job.
 Additional background steps will be queued up.